About

 The website was developed by Robert’s partner Ellyn Larson.
 She has worked in the IT field in publishing and content management for many years.
 She also does all of the fotography for the website and does websites for others.
 Some of the areas that she focuses on are XML and web content accessibility This website was designed for web accessibility.
 You may notice rather large text and simple layouts, and that was precisely the goal.
 For more information see the W3C Web Accessibility Initiative (WAI).
 She is also active with accessibility and mobility equipment for people who have had strokes which you can see at www.pitlarson.com/accessibility-equipment and manages a support group for partners of people who have had strokes.

-Permanent link to this article: http://www.robertpit.com/about/
+Permanent link to this article: https://www.robertpit.com/about/